hooridahesh/Tic-Tac-Toe/README.md

 <p>3- Creating a chat page where each player can chat with his opponent.</p>

 ### 🔸How to run the game:
 <p>It is enough to open each of the .cpp files in a separate console environment such as Visual Studio.
-After that, we must run the server.cpp file first and then the client.cpp files.</p>
+After that, you must run the server.cpp file first and then the client.cpp files.</p>

 ### 🔸This game is made by:
 **Hoori Dahesh :**<br />